girip11/javascript_learning/mdn/1_js_first_steps/5_strings.md

 ## Single and double quoted strings

+* Unlike Ruby (and like Python), there is really [no difference in the end between using single or double quotes](https://staxmanade.com/2018/03/should-i-use-javascript-single-or-double-quotes/), meaning they both represent a string in the end.

+* JSON **allows only double quotes.**

 ```javascript
 let str = "Hello world"
 let anotherStr = 'foo bar'
 ```

-To have single quotes inside the single quoted string, escape the inner single quotes with **\**.
+To have single quotes inside the single quoted string, escape the inner single quotes with **\\**.

 ## String concatenation